Nemocas/AbstractAlgebra.jl/docs/src/polynomial.md

 PolynomialRing(R::Ring, s::AbstractString; cached::Bool = true)
 ```

-Given a base ring `R` and string `s` specifying how the generator (variable) should be
+Given a coefficient ring `R` and string `s` specifying how the generator (variable) should be
 printed, return a tuple `S, x` representing the new polynomial ring $S = R[x]$ and the
 generator $x$ of the ring.
 By default the parent object `S` will depend only on `R` and
 `x` and will be cached.
 Setting the optional argument `cached` to `false` will prevent
 the parent object `S` from being cached.

-A shorthand version of this function is provided: given a base ring `R`, we abbreviate
+A shorthand version of this function is provided: given a coefficient ring `R`, we abbreviate
 the constructor as follows.

 ```julia